sneaky-potato/compilers-lab-aut-22/README.md

 # Compilers (CS39003) &middot;

+>Any good software engineer will tell you that a compiler and an interpreter are interchangeable
 >
+> -- Tim Berners-Lee

 Repository for the Compilers Laboratory course (CS39003) offered in Autumn semester 2022, Department of CSE, IIT Kharagpur.